wp-plugins/wordpress-bootstrap-css/readme.txt

 * UPDATED:	Twitter Bootstrap library to v3.2.0
 * UPDATED:	Normalize to v3.0.1
 * UPDATED:	LESS PHP compiler to latest 1.7.0.2
+* ADDED:	Option for automatic plugin updates for minor releases - i.e. features & bug fixes only.
-* CHANGED:	Massive code refactor and change how certain settings are done.
+* CHANGED:	**Massive** code refactor and change how certain settings are applied - e.g. To use LESS compiled CSS it is chosen from the main CSS select option.

 = 3.1.1-1 =